itsmillertim3/perform2021/Mainframe/content/03_Metrics_Charts_and_Dashboards/index.md

 - Keep defaults and select `Pin as new tile`
 - Select your Dashboard and `Pin`, then `Open Dashboard`

+### Step 5: Create "LPAR CPU Utilization" Chart
+- Drag & Drop `Custom Chart` to your Dashboard
+- You might need to click `Edit` if you are not yet Edit mode
+- Click `Configure Chart`
+- Under `add Metric` select Category `Hosts`
+- Under Metric select `z/OS z/OS Rolling 4 hour MSU average`
+- Keep defaults and select `Pin as new tile`
+- Select your Dashboard and `Pin`, then `Open Dashboard`

-### Step 5: Create Analysis Views for different Metrics
+### Step 6: Create Analysis Views for different Metrics
 - ===> Go to `Diagnostic tools` and and click on `Create analysis view`
 - Select CPU Time, Sum, Split Services, Filter by CICS Service
 - Click `Save metric`